offGustavo/md-agenda.nvim/README.md

   + That past scheduled day is shown in **dark yellow**.
 - **Red**: If task had to be done that day but it was not.
 - **Gray**: If the deadline on that time.

+### Special Days and Holidays
+To show special days like april fools' day in the graph view, download the files you want in [specialDays](https://github.com/zenarvus/md-agenda.nvim/tree/main/specialDays) folder and add them to the agendaFiles configuration.
+They only contain events in fixed, non changing dates in Gregorian calendar.

+You may consider creating your own and, if it contains non-fixed dates, updating with a script.

 ## Date Selection
 To insert a deadline or scheduled time, place cursor to the task and use one of the `:TaskDeadline` or `:TaskScheduled` commands.\